TECHNOLOGY MEETS SECURITY

 Chris Pritchard

-Chris has worked in a range of industries, most notably Critical National Infrastructure and leading-edge design & manufacturing.
-This has given Chris a varied array of knowledge, from designing secure Industrial Control System networks, to penetration testing robot vacuum cleaners.
+Chris has worked in a range of industries, most notable of which are Critical National Infrastructure (CNI), and leading edge design and manufacturing (Dyson).
+Doing so has given Chris a very varied array of knowledge, from penetration testing robot vacuum cleaners, to designing and testing secure ICS/OT networks.

 Thomas Whitmire